-The Contract will commence upon execution and receipt of Purchase Order and Notice to Proceed letter and terminate June 30th, 2024.
+The Contract shall commence upon execution and receipt of Purchase Order and Notice to Proceed letter and shall terminate December 31, 2020.

-Further, the parties may agree to renew this contract for up to four (4) additional consecutive annual one (1) year terms with the final termination date June 30, 2028, upon the same terms and conditions set forth in the contract.
+Further, the parties may agree to renew this contract for up to four (4) additional consecutive annual one (1) year terms with the final termination date June 30, 2024, upon the same terms and conditions set forth in the contract.
 The Department, based on past contractor performance, may negotiate an increase in the unit price(s) by a rate not to exceed 5%.

-The Department will reach out to the Contractor no later than February 28 prior to the termination date to begin renewal discussions.
+The Department will reach out to the Contractor no later than August 31 prior to the termination date to begin renewal discussions.

-Once the renewal terms are mutually decided, the Contractor will provide written notification of the intent to renew, including the requested price increase if desired, to the Department no later than March 31 prior to the termination date.
+Once the renewal terms are mutually decided, the Contract shall provide written notification of the intent to renew, including the requested price increase if desired, to the Department no later than September 30 prior to the termination date.
 The renewal notice should be sent to:

-DCNR Bureau of Forestry - Department of Forest Fire Protection

-Attn: Jason Williams

-PO Box 8552

-Harrisburg, PA 17105-8552
+DCNR Bureau of Forestry - Department of Forest Fire Protection Attn: Jason Williams PO Box 8552 Harrisburg, PA 17105-8552 Or Emailed to: japwilliam@pa.gov Or Faxed to: 717-783-7960

-Or

-Emailed to: japwilliam@pa.gov

-Or

-Fax to: 717-783-7960

-The Department will require the ready availability of two (2) aircraft, two (2) pilot (s), appliances and equipment, during the guaranteed periods as set forth in the Contract.
+The Department will require the ready availability of aircraft, pilot(s), appliances and equipment, during the guaranteed periods as set forth in the Contract.
 When requested by the Department, use before or after the guaranteed period is at the option of the Contractor.
 The Department reserves the right to alter the starting dates of the guaranteed periods by no more than fourteen (14) days for the four (4) renewal options.
-The total number of thirty days (37) within the guaranteed periods will not change.
+The total number of thirty days (30) within the guaranteed periods will not change.

-Any commitment of the Department after June 30 of each year this Purchase Order is continued in force by renewal is contingent upon available funds necessary for this expenditure.
+Any commitment of the Department after December 31 of each year this Contract is continued in force by renewal is contingent upon available funds necessary for this expenditure.